Household Cavalry Mounted Regiment: History

-In 1945, following the end of the Second World War, the 1st and 2nd Household Cavalry Regiments were reformed as the Life Guards and Royal Horse Guards respectively.
+In 1945, following the end of the Second World War, the 1st and 2nd Household Cavalry Regiments were reformed as The Life Guards and Royal Horse Guards respectively.
 Along with these changes, each regiment provided one mounted squadron each for ceremonial duties in London.
 These two squadrons were grouped as the Household Cavalry Mounted Regiment.
 By 1991, this regiment was based at Knightsbridge Barracks (also known as Hyde Park Barracks [built between 1967 and 1970]), in Central London.
 The regiment continues to be based at the location.

 Establishment

 It consists of one sabre squadron from each regiment of the Household Cavalry (the Life Guards and the Blues and Royals) plus a Headquarters Squadron, and the Household Cavalry Training Wing.
-Each of the Squadrons consists of two divisions of one officer and 24 men.
 This has been based (in various forms) at Hyde Park Barracks, Knightsbridge, since 1795.
 This is three-quarters of a mile from Buckingham Palace, close enough for the officers and men of the Household Cavalry to be available to respond speedily to any emergency at the Palace and also to conduct their ceremonial duties.

+The Household Cavalry Coach Troop is a unit of the Mounted Regiment based at Combermere Barracks in Windsor.
+It consists of 6 carriages with 6 horses, a head coachman, a second coachman and 3 grooms.

 Public duties

 The Household Cavalry Mounted Regiment carries out regular ceremonial duties throughout the year.
 As the Sovereign's bodyguard and part of the Household Division, the HCMR mounts a daily guard (called King's Life Guard) at Horse Guards, which is the historical and ceremonial entrance to Buckingham Palace.
 This ceremony can be viewed daily by members of the public.
 The HCMR is responsible for the provision of the Sovereign's Escort, most commonly seen at the monarch's annual Birthday Parade (Trooping the Colour) in June each year.
 The escort is also seen at other occasions, including during state visits by visiting heads of state, or whenever required by the British monarch.
 The regiment provides a staircase party inside Buckingham Palace at state Investitures, and inside the Palace of Westminster at the annual State Opening of Parliament.
 They are also present at the annual Garter Ceremony at Windsor Castle.
+Perhaps most famously, in recent years, the men and women of the Household Cavalry have provided an escort for Queen Elizabeth II, both in London and to her final resting place at her home of Windsor Castle in September 2022.
+Then it provided an escort for the subsequent coronation of Charles III in May 2023.